m4ttsch/omscs-notes-notes/operating-systems/processes-and-process-management.md

 ![](https://assets.omscs.io/notes/E65850CD-7381-48DB-A3AB-6E2A386428CD.png)

 ## Process Life Cycle: Creation
-In operation systems, a process can create one or more *child processes*.
+In operating systems, a process can create one or more *child processes*.
 The creating process is the parent and the created process is the child.
 All of the processes that are currently loaded will exist in a tree-like hierarchy.

 Once the operating system is done booting, it will create some *root* processes.
 The processes have privileged access.